 From incredible museums to Nile views and hidden gems, here’s my ultimate guide to the best things to do in downtown Cairo.

-There’s so much more to downtown Cairo than the Egyptian Museum!
+There’s a lot more to downtown Cairo than just the Egyptian Museum.

-I’m an expat who’s spent nearly a decade exploring Cairo and I love downtown for its chic cafes and historic villas.
+I’m a long-time expat living for a decade in Cairo and I love downtown for its chic cafes and historic architecture.

-Here’s my ultimate local’s guide to the best things to do in downtown Cairo – and how to take your own walking tour of this unforgettable district.
+So here’s my ultimate local’s guide to the best things to do in downtown Cairo – and how to take your own walking tour of this unforgettable neighborhood.

 1. Tour the Egyptian Museum